top of page

 Isaiah 43:3-12

-Signs of Jesus' return
+Signs of Jesus' Return

 No one knows when Jesus will return (Matthew 24:36), but the Bible has told us major events to watch out for as his return approaches.

-Israel’s continued existence, against the odds, is testimony to God's word that he would preserve them (Ezekiel 36:24, Deut 30:1-6, Jeremiah 30:10-11, 31:35-37) and gives us confidence that, as promised, Israel will become the centre of God's worldwide kingdom to come when Jesus returns as king (Dan 2:44, Isaiah 2:3).
+Israel’s return, against the odds, is testimony to God's word that he would preserve them (Ezekiel 36:24, Deut 30:1-6, Jeremiah 30:10-11, 31:35-37) and sets the stage for another major invasion of Israel that will happen prior to Jesus’ return, when he will finally make Jerusalem the centre of God’s worldwide kingdom (Daniel 2:44, Isaiah 2:3).

 Take the next step